ThierrySans/CSCC69/index.md

 You are expected to comply with the [Code of Behaviour on Academic Matters](http://www.governingcouncil.utoronto.ca/Assets/Governing+Council+Digital+Assets/Policies/PDF/ppjun011995.pdf).

 Assignment solutions must be prepared individually, except where an assignment handout allows working with a partner.
 Note that working with a partner may be restricted to just part of an assignment, such as programming task, whereas the rest of the assignment must be solved by an individual.

+You are fully responsible for the piece of work you submit to Github repository as your contribution to the project.

 When the assignment handout allows you to use snippets of code from the web, you should cite the source in the source code.
 As a rule of thumb, any piece of code larger than 5 lines that has been copied and re-used as is or even slightly modified must be clearly referenced.
 However, any piece of code larger than 25 lines should not be re-used.